SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths: Discussion

 To test whether an additional component of the IPD cloud could produce an isotropic component to the zodiacal light emission, we constructed a toy model by adding a spherical component to our baseline model.
 We defined a simplified dust density profile,

 where $n_0$ is the column density at 1 AU (AU$^{-1}$), $R$ is the heliocentric radial distance, and $\alpha$ is the power-law slope.
+The maximum $R$ allowed by the current model is 5.2 AU (the same as used in the original Kelsall model).
 If $\alpha < 0$, the dust density increases with distance from the Sun—opposite to the usual expectation that density is highest near the Sun.
 For comparison, the smooth cloud component in the original Kelsall model has $\alpha = 1.34$.
 The central question is whether a value of $\alpha$ exists that would yield an apparently isotropic component.

 We fit for $n_0$ and $\alpha$ at 1.25 \micron\ using the \texttt{emcee} MCMC sampler to maximize the log-likelihood function

 for the 357 WFC3/IR F125W HST pointings. $\obrienzodi_{sph,i}$ is a spherical copy of the smooth cloud component of our \obrienzodi\ model, evaluated for the position for HST pointing $i$ at 1.25 \micron.
 This formulation tests whether our diffuse light measurements can be explained by an isotropic component.
 In effect, the likelihood function identifies the spherical cloud parameters that best reproduce the observed diffuse light at 1.25 \micron.